bertofurth/Seagate-Central-Debian/README.md

     sed -i 's/SC-debian/NewHostName/g' /etc/hosts
     sed -i 's/SC-debian/NewHostName/g' /etc/ssh/*.pub

+You will need to log out and log back in to your ssh session before you see the hostname changed in your command prompt.

 ### Configure the local timezone and time
 By default the system will be set to the North America/Pacific timezone.